jimshowalter/architecture-enforcer/README.md

 * Jacoco excludes in the pom aren't working for the pf-CDA classes, possibly due to the shaded jar.
 Because excludes aren't working, we can't enable the check for 100% statement and branch coverage.

 * Some of the tests use mock classes instead of simply using Mockito.
 They should be updated to use Mockito.

+* Classes can start with dollar signs, so the current approach to denesting is erroneous.
+See if pf-CDA provides a way to determine if a class is nested, and, if so, to get its outermost class.

 * There is repetitive code in the architecture-enforcer-sample project that probably could be simplified via aspects.